NikitaMasych/databases-ledger-lab1/README.md

     User Update: A trigger to automatically set updated_at timestamp when row is updated.

-    Balance Update: A trigger that updates user balances in the Wallets table after each transaction to reflect changes in assets.
+    Liquidity Pool Update: A trigger that updates liquidity pool based on a wallets.

     Security Log for Web3 Integrations: A trigger that adds security logs for web3 integrations activity.